liangfeidotme/liangfeidotme/README.md

 I'm Lyndon, a fullstack developer.

+I'm currently working on
-- Creating apps with Flutter and Django
+- creating apps with Flutter and Django
-- Writing blogs about business
+- writing blogs about business
-- Reading books about the history of Japan
+- reading books about the history of Japan